Identifying the Effect of Persuasion

 Case (iii) is more complicated.
-We rely on a simple projection method to construct a valid confidence set.
-It follows from the proofs of \cref{lem:Manski2} and \cref{thm:fuzzy-e} that the two end points of the sharp identified interval of $\theta$ have the form:
+We rely on a simple projection method to construct a valid confidence set.\footnote{A similar inference method is adopted in \citet{Horowitz:Lee:2020}; however, the subject matter is different here.} It follows from the proofs of \Cref{lem:Manski2} and \Cref{thm:fuzzy-e} that the two end points of the sharp identified interval of $\theta_\ate$ have the form:

 Rewrite the constraints above as